A decorative web banner with the words "Construction in Orangeville" and an icon of a person with a hard hat on.

 Parks and Facilities Projects

-Rotary Park - Anticipated start Spring 2024
+Rotary Park - Began August 2024

 The Rotary Park project, approved by Orangeville Council in June of 2022, is planned over six phases:

-• Sports Fields (baseball and soccer)
+• sports fields (baseball and soccer)

-Watermain work will commence in Spring 2024, followed by the playground renovation work, tentatively scheduled for late summer 2024.
-The project is being completed by a private sector contract, RK & Associates Consulting Inc.
+This project is being completed by a private sector contract, RK & Associates Consulting Inc.

 Road Infrastructure Projects